CrossKnowledgeIntegration/ckAuth-demo/README.md

 1. Get a token from your instance's profile page.
 This token is a "key" (ex.
 AFGREUS), that encapsulates your user login and instance URL you are attached to.

-2. Use this token to validate it (prupose of this sample project)
+2. Use this token to validate it (purpose of this sample project)

 3. Once validated, you get back from the service
     * The learner's login